Internet Not Working? Here’s What to Do.

 5. Contact your internet service provider

 If you don’t see service-wide outages and restarting the router on your own doesn’t change anything, it’s time to get your ISP involved.
 Reach out to your service provider through phone, email, app, text, or chat.
-(Your provider’s website or app should tell you the best way to contact them, and we’ve got phone numbers for larger ISPs in our guide to calling customer service.)
+(Your internet provider’s website or app should tell you the best way to contact them, and we've got phone numbers for larger ISPs in our guide to calling customer service.)
 If you're ready to make a switch to a new ISP, we've also compiled some tips for avoiding any cancellation fees.

 Once you’re speaking with a customer service representative, follow their instructions to get your network back online.